sejal123-debug/Windows-Endpoint-Monitoring-with-Wazuh-VirusTotal-Active-Response/README.md

 ### 🔗 1.
 VirusTotal Integration (`ossec.conf`)

-Enter the command sudo nano /var/ossec/etc/ossec.conf in your linux machine
+Enter the command sudo nano /var/ossec/etc/ossec.conf in your linux machine at the end of the xml file before </config>

 ```xml
 <integration>